pallets/click/docs/options.md

 ## Option Decorator

-Click expects you to pass at least two positional arguments to the option decorator.
-They are option name and function argument name.
+Declare an option by passing one or more option names to the decorator.
+You can also pass a second positional argument to set the function argument name explicitly.

 ```{eval-rst}
 .. click:example::